ypinhsuan/tp/docs/DeveloperGuide.md

 #### Implementation

-The Undo/Redo mechanism is designed around maintaining a history of `TutorsPet` states, and restoring a particular states when the user triggers an undo or redo command.
+The Undo/Redo mechanism is designed around maintaining a history of `TutorsPet` states, and restoring a particular state when the user triggers an undo or redo command.

 ![TutorsPetState](images/TutorsPetState.png)

-A `TutorsPetState` contains a Tutor's Pet state, along with a message that describes the changes relevant to this state.

 The undo and redo mechanism is facilitated by `VersionedTutorsPet`.
 It extends `TutorsPet` with a history of Tutor's Pet states, stored internally as a list of `TutorsPetState`.
 It also maintains a `statePointer` to keep track of the undo/redo history.

+A `TutorsPetState` object contains a Tutor's Pet state, represented as a `ReadOnlyTutorsPet`, along with a message that describes the changes relevant to this state.

 Additionally, it implements the following operations: